grafana/grafana/contribute/drone-pipeline.md

 _Only people in the Grafana organization can make changes to the Drone pipeline_

 The Drone pipelines are built with [Starlark](https://github.com/bazelbuild/starlark), a language which is similar to Python.
+The Starlark files are located in [`scripts/drone`](https://github.com/grafana/grafana/tree/main/scripts/drone).

 ## Setup
 - Set environment variables `DRONE_SERVER` and `DRONE_TOKEN`, which can be found on your [Drone account](https://drone.grafana.net/account).
 These are used to verify that onyl Grafana employees can make changes to the pipelines.